livecode/livecode/docs/lcb/notes/feature-sized_ints.md

   CUInt, CSLong, CULong, CSLongLong and CULongLong have been added.
   These all map to their corresponding C counterparts.

-* The Java integer primtive types JByte, JShort, JInt, JLong, JFloat and JDouble have been added.
+* The Java integer primtive types JBoolean, JByte, JShort, JInt, JLong, JFloat and JDouble have been added.
 These map to int8_t, int16_t, int32_t, int64_t, float and double.